Skip to main content

 About us

-The PGY1 Pharmacy Residency with Geisinger Ambulatory Clinical Pharmacy Programs (Geisinger Clinics West) in State College, Pa., is an accredited residency program with the American Society of Health-System Pharmacists (ASHP).
-The pharmacy residency training offers customized residency education to successfully prepare clinical pharmacists in caring for patients in an ambulatory care setting.
+The PGY1 Pharmacy Residency with Geisinger Ambulatory Clinical Pharmacy Programs (Geisinger Clinic West) in State College, Pa., is an accredited residency program with the American Society of Health-System Pharmacists (ASHP).
+The program offers customized residency education to successfully prepare clinical pharmacists to care for patients in an ambulatory care setting.

 As a resident, you will innovate, lead and improve the quality of care for patients at Geisinger.
 You are immersed in a collaborative interprofessional culture where clinical pharmacists practice at the top of their license in acute care, ambulatory care, specialty pharmacy and research.
 Your curriculum is customized to facilitate the achievement of your personal and professional goals.